Your link to course materials, class roster, assignments, and more.

 Course rotations can help you plan your schedule.
 Use this document to learn which courses will be taught for the next two years.

 Schedule an appointment with your advisor to discuss your plans and obtain clearance for registration for the upcoming term.
-The Registrar’s Office will not provide clearance.
+The Office of the Registrar will not provide clearance.

-Registration for winter and May 2021 sessions will begin the week of November 16.
-The day that a student is allowed to begin registration is determined by his or her number of earned credits (and does not include the credits a student is currently taking):
+Registration for winter and May terms will begin the week of November 6, 2023.
+The day that a student is allowed to begin registration is determined by their number of earned credits (and does not include the credits a student is currently taking):

 Time Conflict Error Message

-If you receive an error message regarding a time conflict you will have the option to swap one course for another or decline.
+If you receive an error message regarding a time conflict, you will have to remove one of the courses from your schedule before checkout.
 It may be possible to arrange a workable schedule with the instructors of the courses that conflict.
 They can override the time conflict.
 Learn more here.

 Credit Overload Error Message